nicholascarey/respfun/README.md

 squid. **Marine Ecology Progress Series**.
 612: 141–150
 <https://doi.org/10.3354/meps12880>*

-This function integrates with the [`respR`](https://github.com/januarharianto/respR) package: objects saved from the `respR::convert_rate` function can be entered (or `%>%` piped), and the rate and units will be automatically extracted.
+Rates can be entered manually, and it also integrates with the [`respR`](https://github.com/januarharianto/respR) package: objects saved from the `respR::convert_rate` function can be entered (or `%>%` piped), and the rate and units will be automatically extracted.